[Skip to Content]

 "Our goal is to provide students with a safe and quality learning experience.
 In the process, we hope to prepare them with the means to open the doors of opportunity-- enhancing their personal and professional lives—and empower them to be a catalyst in creating a more just society."

-Director of Undergraduate Studies
+Director of Undergraduate Studies in the Department of Criminal Justice

-College Credit for Basic Military Training
+Online BS in Criminal Justice College Credit for Basic Military Training

 The Department of Criminal Justice may award transfer credit for military training based on an assessment of official military transcripts.
 Official transcripts must be sent to the Office of Transfer Services for evaluation and then the earned hours will be applied to appropriate requirements for the BSCJ degree.

-College Credit for Employees at Local Law Enforcement Institutions
+Online BS in Criminal Justice College Credit for Employees at Local Law Enforcement Institutions

 The Department of Criminal Justice may award up to 15 hours of transfer credit for completed law enforcement/correction academy training for graduates of Louisville Metro Police Academy, Metro Louisville Corrections Academy and Kentucky State Police Academy.* Completion of other agency sponsored training may be considered on a case-by-case basis.

-Internship Option for Online Bachelor’s Students
+Internship Option for Online BS in Criminal Justice Students

 Newly approved for online criminal justice students, the department’s internship coordinator will work with you to identify internship opportunities in your home community.
 For further information, please contact us at mailcj@louisville.edu.

-Accelerated MSCJ Program
+Accelerated MSCJ Program for BS in Criminal Justice Graduates

-As a criminal justice undergraduate student, you may now be eligible to pursue our accelerated Master of Science in Criminal Justice degree online.
+As a criminal justice undergraduate student, you may now be eligible to pursue our accelerated Master of Science in Criminal Justice (MSCJ) degree online.
 You may be able to earn up to 9 hours of graduate credit applicable toward the master’s in criminal justice degree while you’re completing your bachelor’s.
 For additional information please contact mailcj@louisville.edu.

 The expertise you’ll develop as a student in the criminal justice bachelor’s program will develop your understanding of law and evidence, criminal procedure, criminal behavior, history, ethics and more.
 Specific expertise gained from the program will include: